MarshmallowAndroid/AssistantProject/README.md

 ## Running

 This project makes use of the NVIDIA CUDA Toolkit for acceleration.
 Download it [here](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64) for your version of Windows.
-Otherwise, CPU fallback will be used which not ideal.
+Otherwise, CPU fallback will be used which is not ideal.

 ### Whisper dependencies
 Download a model of your choice [here](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
-Models with `en` supports only English.
+Models with `en` will support only English.
 Otherwise, the model has translation support.

 This project was tested on `ggml-medium-q8_0`.